Testing out what the best paper type is for acrylic painting and what each can do for your art projects

 This category refers to how much paint your paper surface wants to absorb, which can lead you to use up more paint in the long run and may require a bit more work from you to get even coverage.

-With the mixed media paper and watercolor paper, my paint was immediately getting sucked into the paper and I was noticing I needed to reload much sooner.
+With the mixed media paper and watercolor paper, my paint was immediately getting sucked into the surface of the paper, and I was noticing I needed to reload much sooner.
 However, with both canvas papers, I could easily spread out more paint on one brush load – thereby reducing my paint consumption.

-So if you want paper that gives you the best crisp clean lines and spreadability without much work or extra paint, canvas paper does the job well.
+So if you want paper that gives you the best crisp clean lines and spreadability without much work or extra paint, canvas paper is a great option.

 Paper Criteria #3: Warpage